Gwadar: Pakistan

+2024 Baloch Raji Muchi

+In July and August 2024, the Baloch Yakjehti Committee (BYC) organized the Baloch Raji Muchi ("Baloch National Gathering") in Gwadar to advocate for rights of the Baloch people.
+On 27 July, the Frontier Corps, a Pakistani paramilitary force, fired on participants traveling to Gwadar, injuring at least 14.
+The next day, security forces killed at least three protesters in Gwadar and Talar and injured dozens more.
+On 29 July, the police used tear gas to disperse crowds, detaining key BYC organizers including Sammi Deen Baloch, Sabghatullah Shah, and Dr. Sabiha Baloch, drawing international condemnation from organizations like Amnesty International and Human Rights Watch.

 Geography

 Topography

 Gwadar is situated on the southwestern Arabian Sea coast of Pakistan in Gwadar District of Balochistan province.
 Like Ormara further east, Gwadar is situated on a natural hammerhead-shaped tombolo peninsula forming two almost perfect, but naturally curved, semicircular bays on either side.
 The city is situated on a narrow and sandy 12 km isthmus which connects the Pakistani coast to rocky outcroppings in the Arabian sea known as the Gwadar Promontory, or Koh-e-Batil, which reach an elevation of 480 ft and extend 7 mi east to west with a breadth of 1 mi.
 The 800 ft wide isthmus upon which Gwadar is located separates the two almost perfect semicircular bays from one another.
 The western bay is known as the Paddi Zirr, and is generally shallow with an average depth of 12 ft, and a maximum depth of 30 ft.
 To the east of the isthmus is the deepwater Demi Zirr harbour, where the Gwadar Port was built.